langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

         )
       }

 While this is a simple but common usage of data, more complex scenario are possible: use of nested x-data, adding JS functions to x-data, use of x-for attribute to iterate through lists.
-These can be found in the RealWorld app, either actively used or just presented as proof of concept
+These can be found in the RealWorldSharp app, either actively used or just presented as proof of concept

 ### More about x-data